themesberg/flowbite/content/components/qr-code.md

 ## QR code with card

+This example can be used to show a QR code inside a card element with a title and description.

 {{< example github="components/alerts.md" class="flex justify-center" show_dark=true >}}
 <div class="bg-neutral-primary-soft block max-w-sm p-6 border border-default rounded-base shadow-xs">
     <a href="#">